Complex semisimple quantum groups and representation theory: Category

 \begin{lemma} Let $ A = U_q(\mathfrak{n}_-) $. \begin{bnum} \item[a)] If $ \lambda \in \mathfrak{h}^*_q $ then $ d(M(\lambda)) = l(w_0) $. \item[b)] If $ Q $ is a proper quotient of a Verma module then $ d(Q) < l(w_0) $. \item[c)] If $ M $ is in $ \O $ and $\mu \in \weights^+$ we have $ d(M \otimes V(\mu)) = d(M) $. \end{bnum} \end{lemma}

 \begin{proof} $ a) $ Every Verma module is a free $ A $-module of rank $ 1 $.
-Hence the claim can be obtained by invoking the filtration used in the proof of Proposition \ref{uqgnoetheriandomain}, taking into account Satz 5.5 in \cite{BKgkdimension}.
+Hence the claim can be obtained by invoking a filtration of $ A $ as in the proof of Proposition \ref{uqgnoetheriandomain}, taking into account Satz 5.5 in \cite{BKgkdimension}.

 $ b) $ This follows again from the fact that every Verma module is a free $ A $-module of rank $ 1 $ combined with $ A $ having no zero-divisors and part $ b) $ of Lemma \ref{gkgeneral}.

 $ c) $ We use that $ M $, being in $ \O $, is finitely generated as an $ A $-module.
 If $ V \subset A $ is the linear span of $ 1 $ and the generators $ F_1, \dots, F_N $ then $ V $ is a generating subspace of $ A $.
 Let $ M^0 $ be a finite dimensional generating subspace of $ M $ over $ A $.
 Then $ M^0 \otimes V(\mu) $ is a generating subspace for $ M \otimes V(\mu) $, and we have